 If any of the tests fail, the module will return an error code and transition to an error state where no functions can be executed.
 A user can attempt to reset the state by removing the module from the USB port and reinserting it to restart the module.
-However, the failure of a self-test may require the key to be replaced.
+However, the failure of certain self-tests may require the module to be replaced.